HR Compliance: Everything You Need to Know

 Results of a survey show that HR managers realize they must meet the increasing challenges of adhering to HR and employment laws.
 Approximately 50 percent of HR respondents report they lack confidence in their ability to keep up with the ever-changing rules and regulations.
 They expect even more challenges in the compliance landscape over the following one to three years.
 Fewer than 10 percent of respondents think that the compliance burden will lessen.

 For small businesses, this is noteworthy because the majority (64 percent) of HR managers don't think they have adequate time and resources to meet the increasing challenges to HR compliance.
-In addition, many HR functions are typically understaffed and overworked.
+In addition, many HR departments are typically understaffed and overworked.

 Just over half (52 percent) of mid-sized businesses report at least one incident of complaints, lawsuits, or charges that are HR-related.
 A majority of HR managers who were surveyed seek out professional advice relating to HR compliance issues.